 - 1) Relate to the surrounding development, form and layout and strengthen links to the adjacent areas. - 2) Be well designed, respect and enhance the character of the area paying particular attention to context and identity of its location, scale, massing, rhythm, density, layout and use of materials appropriate to the locality.
-The development itself must be compatible with neighbouring buildings and spaces and be inclusive in its design for all users. - 3) Incorporate a high degree of permeability for pedestrians and cyclists, provide safe and satisfactory access for pedestrians, public transport and other vehicles, ensuring provision for disabled access. - 4) Improve people's quality of life by creating safe and accessible environments, and promoting public safety and security by designing out crime. - External spaces, landscape, public realm, and boundary treatments must be designed as an integral part of new development proposals and coordinated with adjacent sites and phases.
-Development will be supported where it is demonstrated that: - 5) Existing features including trees, natural habitats, boundary treatments and historic street furniture and/or surfaces that positively contribute to the quality and character of an area are should be retained, enhanced and protected where appropriate. - 6) An integrated approach is taken to surface water management as part of the overall design. - 7) A coordinated approach is taken to the design and siting of street furniture, boundary treatments, lighting, signage and public art to meet the needs of all users. - 8) Trees and other planting is incorporated appropriate to both the scale of buildings and the space available, to provide opportunities for increasing biodiversity interest and improving connectivity between nature conservation sites where appropriate.
+The development itself must be compatible with neighbouring buildings and spaces and be inclusive in its design for all users. - 3) Incorporate a high degree of permeability for pedestrians and cyclists, provide safe and satisfactory access for pedestrians, public transport and other vehicles, ensuring provision for disabled access. - 4) Improve people's quality of life by creating safe and accessible environments, and promoting public safety and security by designing out crime.

+External spaces, landscape, public realm, and boundary treatments must be designed as an integral part of new development proposals and coordinated with adjacent sites and phases.
+Development will be supported where it is demonstrated that:

+5) Existing features including trees, natural habitats, boundary treatments and historic street furniture and/or surfaces that positively contribute to the quality and character of an area are should be retained, enhanced and protected where appropriate.
+6) An integrated approach is taken to surface water management as part of the overall design.

+7) A coordinated approach is taken to the design and siting of street furniture, boundary treatments, lighting, signage and public art to meet the needs of all users.
+8) Trees and other planting is incorporated appropriate to both the scale of buildings and the space available, to provide opportunities for increasing biodiversity interest and improving connectivity between nature conservation sites where appropriate

-Residential development on garden land will be permitted where not judged harmful to the local area in terms of the character and residential amenity, the intrinsic value of the site as an open space is not considered worthy of retention, and will not conflict with any other requirements of other design policies and Policy HO1.
+Residential development on garden land will be permitted if it will make a positive visual contribution to the area, the intrinsic value of the site as an open space is not considered worthy of retention, and will not conflict with any other requirements of other design policies.